 - Read the “Image DPI” number to determine resolution.

 - Avoid distracting backgrounds

 - Keep backgrounds neutral

-- Hire professional photographer or use DSLR
+- Hire a professional photographer or use a DSLR camera

 - Wear standard concert attire

-- Smile and keep eyes open (don’t settle for blinkage!)
+- Smile and keep eyes open.
+Don’t settle for blinkage!

 - Plan your pose

 - Take and send high-resolution photos

 - Put the group in natural light but not directly facing the sun